gryffon/ringteki/docs/implementing-cards.md

 #### Handlers

 The final way to implement the effects of an ability is to use a `handler` property.
 This is a function which takes the `context` object, and enacts whatever the ability's effects require.
-Handlers are usually only used for complex effects which are too complex for either game actions or lasting effects to do by themselves.
+Handlers are usually only used for complex effects which cannot be achieved with  either game actions or lasting effects.
 Game actions can be used within a handler by calling their `resolve(target, context)` method, and lasting effects can be applied by calling e.g. `context.source.untilEndOfConflict()`.
 When applying lasting effects in this way, the `untilEndOfXXXX` method needs to be passed a property factory function which takes `ability`.

 ```javascript
 this.action({